parakhod/redux-kittens/README.md

 - `data` - request payload
 - `accept`
 - `boundary`
-- `formFields` - if you want to send the form, just pass the object with the form fields here
+- `sendAsForm` - set to `true` if you want to send the `data` as a form
 - `contentType`
+- `files` - pass here the `FileList` object if you want to upload the files, the form will be created automatically,  content of the `data` will be added as a form fields
+- `allowedFileTypes` - array, MIME file types for upload, or just `image` or `video` - all the other files will be ignored
-- `reportProgress` - set it to `true` if you want to receive the events about the operation progress, for example during the uploading of the large file
+- `reportProgress` - set it to `true` if you want to receive the events about the operation progress, for example during the uploading of the large files
 #### Create request
 ```
 store.dispatch({